Week1 Reading Notes

 • Sentience: the emotional/conscious intelligence(less tangible feelings), while intelligence is capacity to learn(more rational)

-• Sefl- swareness of “who you are” - does the AI know it’s an AI?
+• Sefl- awareness of “who you are” - does the AI know it’s an AI?

 Assignment 1: What is Intelligence?